lmas/akvarium/README.md

 - **Alignment:** And it should try to match it's velocity and direction with it's neighbours.
 - **Separation:** While moving, it should also try to avoid collisions with the closest neighbours.

-This results in the interesting movement of birds/fish/etc. that mimics real life pretty accurately.
+This results in the interesting movement of birds or fish for example, that mimics real life pretty accurately.
+[Complementary rules] and [steering behaviours] allows one to limit the movement speed, bounding the whole flock to a position, following routes and more.

 In this case, it's schools of fish.

+A quick demonstration:

 ![boids clip]

-[Complementary rules] and [steering behaviours] allows one to limit the school's speed, bounding it's position and setting goals etc.

 [Boids]: https://en.wikipedia.org/wiki/Boids
 [banner]: ./assets/banner.png